paralus/paralus/CONTRIBUTING.md

 If you’re looking to add a new feature, raise a new issue and start a discussion with the community.
 Engage with the maintainers of the project and work your way through.

-Below are all the details you need to know about the `RCloud Base` repo and get started with the development.
+Below are all the details you need to know about the `Core` repo and get started with the development.

-# Rcloud Base
+# Core

-This repository contains all the rcloud-system components that are the backbone for Paralus.
+This repository contains all the core system components that are the backbone for Paralus.

 ## Prerequisites